Bank loan vs. HDB loan: Debunking the myths

 But if your financial situation allows, bank loans can be a smarter choice as some banks are still offering lower interest rates.

 Myth 2: Banks Loans are Always More Expensive than HDB Loans

-Now, it seems that fixed-rate bank loans are making a challenge for the “better decision” accolade.
-For instance, POSB’s latest fixed-rate loan package comes with an interest rate of only 2.5% per year for the first 5 years.
-Fixed-rate bank loans with lower interest rates than HDB’s concessionary loan?
-That’s almost unheard of.
+For instance, POSB’s latest fixed-rate loan package comes with an interest rate of only 1.5% per year for the first 5 years.

-While the saving of 0.1% looks small, don’t underestimate it, especially for a large ticket item like your family home.
+The additional 1.1% worth of savings is significant, especially for a large ticket item like your family home.
 So while HDB loan might appear to be the de facto option, weigh your options to find the loan that gives you the best decision.

 Myth 3: It Is Always Better to Pay with My CPF savings